CenikLab/CenikLab.github.io/README.md

 The actual markdown contents of the file do not do anything anymore, and are kept for reference only.

 ## Deploying the site
 The site is built and deployed automatically to Github Pages upon a push to the master branch using Github Actions.
-[The build script](.github/workflows/pages-deploy.yml) essentially runs the JS and Jekyll build commands and deploys the site.
+[The build script](.github/workflows/pages-deploy.yml) essentially runs the JS and Jekyll build commands, with production flags, and deploys the site.

 ---